Regulations (Standards - 29 CFR) - Table of Contents|

 | GPO Source:||e-CFR|

-A final order of the ARB is not subject to judicial review in any criminal or other civil proceeding.1982.112(c)
+A final order is not subject to judicial review in any criminal or other civil proceeding.

-If a timely petition for review is filed, the record of a case, including the record of proceedings before the ALJ, will be transmitted by the ARB to the appropriate court pursuant to the Federal Rules of Appellate Procedure and the local rules of the court.
+If a timely petition for review is filed, the record of a case, including the record of proceedings before the ALJ, will be transmitted by the ARB or the ALJ, as the case may be, to the appropriate court pursuant to the Federal Rules of Appellate Procedure and the local rules of such court.

 Next Standard (1982.113)|